 Table of Contents

-Why Does Wood Type Matter?
+Why Does Electric Guitar Wood Matter?

 It seems pretty obvious that different types of wood have varying textures.
 Indeed, this is true, but the different qualities of tonewoods aren’t just limited to the feel.
 Specific wood types are chosen not only for their tactile qualities but also for the tones that they evoke from the guitar.